ydb-platform/ydb/ydb/docs/en/core/integrations/goose.md

 ## YDB connection string

-To connect to YDB you should use a connection string like
+To connect to YDB you should use a connection string like:

 ```
 <protocol>://<host>:<port>/<database_path>?go_query_mode=scripting&go_fake_tx=scripting&go_query_bind=declare,numeric